-Students who have no lunch can go to the Staff Room to have it documented and to receive an emergency lunch i.e. Vegemite or jam sandwich.
+Students who have no lunch can go to the Staff Room to receive an emergency lunch i.e. Vegemite or jam sandwich.

 Lunch orders occur on Wednesday and Friday from the local bakery - orders need to be in by 9:15am.